Exploring Northern Thailand?

 These two Chiang Rai temples are so unique and unconventional as you have never seen something similar before and you shall never see it again.

-These Chiang Rai temples served for art exhibitions at first, but over time they became places for meditation.
+These temples served as art exhibitions at first, but over time they became places for meditation.

 One temple was created by a student, the other temple was created by his master.

 Welcome to Chiang Rai temples!

 Welcome to the two most unconventional and must-see temples in Thailand: the White Temple and the Black Temple!

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 - BEST CHIANG RAI TEMPLES: WHITE TEMPLE & BLACK TEMPLE

 - 1. WHITE TEMPLE IN CHIANG RAI

-- 2. BLACK TEMPLE IN CHIANG RAI (Baan Dam or the Black House)
+- 2. THE BLACK TEMPLE IN CHIANG RAI (Baan Dam or the Black House)

 - WHERE TO STAY IN CHIANG RAI IN THAILAND